Estimate Time10 min

 Waiting to claim your Social Security benefit will result in a higher monthly benefit.
 For every year you delay past your full retirement age (FRA), you get an 8% increase in your monthly benefit.
 That could be up to a 24% higher monthly benefit if you delay claiming until the maximum age, which is 70.

-If you’re retiring prior to receiving maximum benefits at age of 70, you can also consider a Roth conversion strategy that would reduce the amount of your future required minimum distributions.
-Assets in Roth accounts can then grow tax-free, and withdrawals from them are not counted toward your provisional income.
-Also, Roth accounts have no RMD requirements, assuming the 5-year aging rule has been met.
+If you’re retiring prior to receiving maximum benefits at age 70, you can also consider a Roth conversion strategy that would reduce the amount of your future required minimum distributions, as Roth accounts do not require them.
+Converted Roth balances are not subject to taxes or penalties if you are over age 59.5, as most Social Security recipients are, so they would not be included in your provisional income.

 Remember, everyone’s financial situation is different, so consider speaking with a financial consultant and consult your tax advisor to get a complete understanding of your circumstances.
 And while Halloween is a time to revel in everything that’s scary, don’t add ghost taxes to the list of things that can give you a fright.